cyber-rachel/fc-barcelona-performance-analytics/README.md

 ├── dashboard.png
 └── FC_Barcelona_Performance_Analytics.xlsx

+Files

+README.md
+Project documentation and dashboard description.

+dashboard.png
+Preview image of the completed FC Barcelona Performance Dashboard.

+FC_Barcelona_Performance_Analytics.xlsx
+Excel workbook containing the source data, calculations, PivotTables, PivotCharts, filters, and dashboard.

 Analytical Workflow

-Match-Level Dataset
+Match-Level Data
-        │
+       ↓
-        ├── Data Preparation
+Data Preparation
-        │
+       ↓
-        ├── KPI Calculations
+KPI Calculations
-        │
+       ↓
-        ├── PivotTables
+PivotTables
-        │
+       ↓
-        ├── PivotCharts
+PivotCharts
-        │
+       ↓
+Interactive Filters
+       ↓
-        └── Interactive Dashboard
+Performance Dashboard

 Project Purpose

-The purpose of this project is to demonstrate how Microsoft Excel can be used to transform sports data into an interactive analytical product.
+The purpose of this project is to demonstrate practical Excel data-analysis and dashboard-development skills using a real-world-style sports dataset.

-Rather than presenting raw match statistics alone, the project organizes the data into KPIs, trends, comparisons, and interactive visualizations that make football performance easier to explore and interpret.
+The dashboard focuses on turning raw match records into a clear visual report that allows users to explore performance from different perspectives rather than relying only on individual match statistics.

-The project also demonstrates practical data-analysis and dashboard-development skills that can be applied to business and operational datasets beyond sports analytics.
+The same analytical approach can be adapted to business, sales, marketing, finance, and operational datasets.

-Project Files

-README.md — Project documentation

-FC_Barcelona_Performance_Analytics.xlsx — Excel workbook containing the dataset, calculations, PivotTables, PivotCharts, and dashboard

-dashboard.png — Dashboard preview displayed above

 Author